Print

 • 1 tablespoon reduced-sodium tamari

-• ½-¾ teaspoon green yuzu kosho paste, according to preference
+• 1/2 to 3/4 teaspoon green yuzu kosho paste, depending on preference

 • 1 teaspoon dark toasted sesame oil

-• ¼ watermelon radish, cut into thin sticks
+• 1/4 watermelon radish, cut into thin matchsticks

-• A handful of fresh cilantro leaves (optional finish)
+• A handful of fresh cilantro leaves, optional

 • Light sprinkle of sesame seeds